Mxolisi Kaunda

-Thomas Mxolisi Kaunda (born 13 September 1972) is a South African politician from KwaZulu-Natal serving as the Mayor of the eThekwini Metropolitan Municipality since 2019.
+Thomas Mxolisi Kaunda (born 13 September 1972) is a South African politician from KwaZulu-Natal serving as a Permanent Delegate to the National Council of Provinces since 2024.
+Prior to serving in parliament, he was the Mayor of the eThekwini Metropolitan Municipality from 2019 until 2024.
 He was the KwaZulu-Natal MEC for Transport, Community Safety and Liaison from 2016 to 2019 and a member of the KwaZulu-Natal Legislature from 2009 to 2019.
 Kaunda is a member of the ruling African National Congress (ANC).

 Early life and education

 Kaunda was born on 13 September 1972, in the town of Inanda outside Durban in the Natal Province.
 He became involved in politics at the age of fifteen, as he joined the Congress of South African Students (COSAS).
 He matriculated from Intshisekelo High School and then went on to study at the University of South Africa, where he achieved a Diploma in Governance and Leadership.
 He later studied at the University of the Witwatersrand and obtained an Advanced Diploma in Advanced Governance and Public Leadership.